-The Feline Connection is a non-profit cat rescue group operating under Vermont Volunteer Services for Animals in the Rutland, Vermont area, a 501(c)(3) charity.
+The Feline Connection is a non-profit cat rescue group operating in the Rutland, Vermont area, a 501(c)(3) charity.
 Founded in 2018 by Maria Caron.
-The Feline Connection is a growing group of volunteers focused on improving the lives of homeless and neglected cats through spay/neuter and release or relocation (TNR), cat community care and management, fostering/socialization, and adoption.
+The Feline Connection is a group of volunteers focused on improving the lives of homeless and neglected cats through spay/neuter and release or relocation (TNR), cat community care and management, fostering/socialization, and adoption.
 We rely entirely on donations and volunteers to accomplish these goals.

 What We Do

 We Trap, Neuter & Return (TNR) in 4+ feral Cat communities in Rutland County, Vermont.
 We work with new and existing caretakers to provide food, shelter and medical attention for cats who are happier living outdoors.
 We find homes for those cats who would prefer to live inside with humans.

 We help cats who have become separated from their homes, and/or want to live as a pampered house cat.
 We work with the cats and adopters to find a perfect pairing, always matching personalities so the cat can have a new best friend.
 We often need to provide individual medical care as well as basic wellness and preventive medicine.

 We provide temporary homes for felines who have somehow lost their homes, or who have never had one and are friendly.
 We shelter them while they receive medical care and until they are ready to be adopted into their Forever Home.

 We do not provide boarding for pets, and are unable to take temporary fosters at this time.